 Rainforests are crucial for the survival of the planet and life on Earth, they pull carbon dioxide out of the air and release oxygen, making the air we breathe cleaner.

-Recent research has shown that forests do more than just storing carbon, they also help keep the world at least half a degree cooler making the preservation of forests crucial in the race to prevent global warming going above 1.5 degrees.
+Recent research has shown that forests do more than just store carbon, they also help keep the world at least half a degree cooler making the preservation of forests crucial in the race to prevent global warming going above 1.5 degrees.

-Forests also provide habitat for 80 percent of the world’s biodiversity, and are the source of 1.6 billion people’s livelihoods.
+Forests also provide habitat for 80 percent of the world’s biodiversity and are the source of 1.6 billion people’s livelihoods.

 However, according to the Food and Agriculture Organization of the United Nations (FAO), the global rate of deforestation is about 10 million hectares per year.
 In the last forty years, that amounts to an area the size of Europe.

 The pandemic showed us that carbon emissions can be reduced if we change our lifestyles.
 Worldwide restrictions caused by Covid-19 meant that in 2020 global emissions fell by 7%.
 In 2021 they rebounded by 6%.

 If we want to save the rainforest, then we have to remake our world, and that means also taking individual actions that can add up to a collective impact.
 Let’s take a look at some of the things we can change right away.

 Deforestation, through the conversion of land for other uses, such as agriculture has accelerated the current climate crisis.

 Forest degradation, through unsustainable harvesting, mining and infrastructures, is also a large contributor.

 In the Amazon, for example, forest degradation is outpacing full deforestation.
 It has also multiplied the likelihood of both forest fires and traditional burning cycles spinning quickly out of control.